DarkRaikiri-web/My-Cybersecurity-Portfolio/week2-progress.md

 ---

-Overall, this week was very less productive and I couldn't do most of the things thatwere the targets.
+Overall, this week was very less productive and I couldn't do most of the things and missed few of the targets.
 I think that i should try to avoid burn outs and slacking off during my studies.
 ---

-Thankyou for reading ^^
+Thankyou for reading.
+See you on week 3 ^^